Aeration and Mixing

 Efficient Mixing & Aeration in One Portable Unit

-The MARS Lagoon Aerator cut its teeth in Municipal Wastewater Treatment over a decade ago.
-With both mixing and aeration incorporated into one portable aerator, the MARS can be successfully utilised in:
+The Ares Lagoon Aerator cut its teeth in Municipal Wastewater Treatment over a decade ago.
+With both mixing and aeration incorporated into one portable aerator, the Ares can be successfully utilised in:

 • Wastewater aeration lagoons